micmejia/bible-dump/NKJV/Jeremiah/Jer 11.md

 But I _was_ like a docile lamb brought to the slaughter; and I did not know that they had devised schemes against me, _saying,_ "Let us destroy the tree with its fruit, and let us cut him off from the land of the living, that his name may be remembered no more."

 ###### 20
-But, O Lord of hosts, You who judge righteously, Testing the [^d]mind and the heart, Let me see Your vengeance on them, For to You I have revealed my cause.
+But, O Lord of hosts, You who judge righteously, Testing the mind and the heart, Let me see Your vengeance on them, For to You I have revealed my cause.

 ###### 21
 "Therefore thus says the Lord concerning the men of Anathoth who seek your life, saying, 'Do not prophesy in the name of the Lord, lest you die by our hand'--